reactivemobile/kotchain/README.md

 # kotchain

-This is a tiny implementation of a[blockchain](https://en.wikipedia.org/wiki/Blockchain)written in Kotlin.
+This is a tiny implementation of a [blockchain](https://en.wikipedia.org/wiki/Blockchain) written in Kotlin.
 It's not representative of a complete system in that it's not distributed.
 Instead it consists of just a single node, intending to demonstrate the core concept of blockchain technology.

 Running the code in Main.kt creates the node with a blockchain and adds the genesis block.
 Then you'll see the instructions:
 ```